ongweisheng/employee-salary-management/README.md

 # employee-salary-management

 This repo consists of a backend and frontend folder that runs differently.
+Tech stack being used is MERN stack.

 # Backend